 In our workplaces, we continue to foster equity, diversity & inclusion, and the overall engagement on gender diversity across the organisation has been strengthened.
 In fact, we strive to be a workplace where everyone feels they belong and are able to thrive.
 This means creating an inclusive culture free from the barriers that limit people in reaching their true potential.
 By 2022, the women representation in managerial positions was at 40%.
-We have also taken decisive steps to improve gender balance in our frontline sales force through Project Ahilya and have till date onboarded more than 1000 women to our sales teams.
-Equally, we are making progress to improve representation of women on the factory shopfloor, with the addition of over 850 women across our factories.
+We have also

-We are one of the top ESG rated

-FMCG companies in India
+We are one of the top ESG rated FMCG companies in India